 The warm hospitality of Iranians is iconic.
 Not just because “welcome” is possibly the most popular English word here, but because it is an essential feature of our culture.
 Iranians have a saying that is “Guest is a gift from God”.
 Which is showing how we feel about our guests and why we cherish them like a precious jewel.
 This is a lovely fact that whoever has traveled to Iran can remember vividly.
 There are many stories out there about Iranians’ hospitalities from a nice little smile in the street to giving a free map to the tourist.

-There is an attraction in Iran that is not listed in UNESCO world heritage sites or any map, guiding books or applications.
+There is an attraction in Iran that is not listed in UNESCO world heritage sites or any map, guide books, or applications.
 Actually, it’s only found in the hearts of Iranian.
 It is a kind eye contact, genius smiles, small friendly talks, and invitations for tea or dinner.
 Iranian hospitality is one of the several reasons to visit Iran.

 2. Climate Diversity